serinko/python_crash_course_book/part_2_projects/downloading_data/README.md

 ## Error Checking

 Sometimes the field is empty and this would return a ValueError.
-We can use testing to print us missing value and continue examining the data:
+We can use try-except-else block to print the missing value and continue examining the data:

 The code:
 ```python